iq-coryp/documentation-testing/pages/api/company-tree.md

 #### Request (Option 1)

-This option requires knowing the Id of the parent of this {{location}} in the form of a `NodeId`, but has stronger validation.
+This option requires knowing the Id of the parent of this {{Location}} in the form of a `NodeId`, but has stronger validation.

     PUT /Companies({CompanyId})/Tree/Nodes({NodeId})/Locations({LocationId})
     {